 Medicare covers a wide range of mobility equipment, including wheelchairs, scooters, power wheelchairs, canes and walkers, as durable medical equipment.
-If your health care provider is enrolled in Medicare and deems the equipment medically necessary for use in your home, Medicare Part B will cover 80 percent of the cost, leaving you to pay the remaining 20 percent and your deductible.
+If your health care provider is enrolled in Medicare and deems the equipment medically necessary for use in your home, Medicare Part B will cover 80 percent of the cost, leaving you to pay the remaining 20 percent after you've met your deductible.

 Does Medicare Cover Wheelchairs?

 Wheelchairs are covered as durable medical equipment under Medicare Part B. If your doctor prescribes a wheelchair for you to use in your home, then Medicare will cover 80 percent of the cost.
-That leaves you to pay 20 percent plus your deductible.
+That leaves you to pay 20 percent after your deductible has been met.
 Your doctor and supplier must be enrolled in Medicare for the equipment to be covered.

 Medicare may pay only for you to rent a wheelchair — not buy one — because a wheelchair is a more expensive and substantial purchase than other common equipment.
 Medicare typically requires beneficiaries to rent and not purchase items that are considered DME.

 But any repairs or replacement parts that you may need will be covered by Medicare only if you own the equipment, while costs for rented items will fall to the supplier.
 Medicare often pays for equipment like wheelchairs to be rented for up to 13 months.

 If you are prescribed a wheelchair to use in your home, you may want to look into various home modifications that can prevent falls and accidents.
 Past studies have shown that these modifications lead to fewer injuries among wheelchair users.